awsdocs/aws-app-mesh-user-guide/doc_source/sharing.md

 **To identify a shared mesh using the AWS CLI**
 Use the `aws appmesh list resource` command, such as `aws appmesh [list\-meshes](https://docs.aws.amazon.com/cli/latest/reference/appmesh/list-meshes.html)`\.
 The command returns the meshes that you own and the meshes that are shared with you\.
 The `meshOwner` property shows the AWS account ID of the `meshOwner` and the `resourceOwner` property shows the AWS account ID of the resource owner\.
 Any command run against any mesh resource returns these properties\.

+**Tags of a shared mesh**
+User-defined tags that you attach to a shared mesh are available only to your AWS account and not to the other accounts that the mesh is shared with.

 ## Billing and metering<a name="sharing-billing"></a>

 There are no charges for sharing a mesh\.